falconry/falcon/docs/user/tutorial-websockets.rst

 .. literalinclude:: ../../examples/wslook/wslook/reports_client.py

+Things we've changed:

+- Added a new middleware class `AuthMiddleware` that will check the token on the first message.
+- Opening a websocket connection is now handled by the middleware.
+- The client now sends a token as the first message, if required for that route.

-If you try to query the reports endpoint now, everything works as expected.
+If you try to query the reports endpoint now, everything works as expected on an authenticated route.
-But as soon as you remove/modify the token, the connection will be closed.
+But as soon as you remove/modify the token, the connection will be closed (after sending the first query - a `downside <https://websockets.readthedocs.io/en/stable/topics/authentication.html#sending-credentials>`__ of first-message authentication).

 .. code-block:: bash

     $ python reports_client.py
     [...]
-    websockets.exceptions.InvalidStatusCode: server rejected WebSocket connection: HTTP 403
+    websockets.exceptions.ConnectionClosedError: received 1008 (policy violation); then sent 1008 (policy violation)

 .. note::